-Here is a quick checklist for Best Practices to be followed when deploying Project Turbo.
-For details scroll down past the Summary
+Here is a quick checklist for Best Practices to be followed when deploying Turbo.

-1. Is Project Turbo the right Hybrid Solution for your deployment?
+1. Determine if Turbo is the right Hybrid Solution for your deployment

 2. Review the Product Guide

-4. Provisioning the Data disk (Initial install & Increasing size)
+4. Provision the data disk (initial install & increasing size)

 The sync engine follows a sophisticated algorithm to scan the folder structure and to synchronize folder and files locally.
-Depending on the size of folders that are being synchronized this operation could take anywhere from a few mins to days.
-It is recommended that IT administrators set up the device during off peak hours and allow the first full sync operation to complete over the weekend.
+Depending on the size of folders that are being synchronized, this operation could take anywhere from a few minutes to multiple days.
+It's recommended that IT administrators set up the device during off peak hours and allow the first full sync operation to complete over the weekend.

-Project Turbo provides maximum performance benefit when deployed close to the users.
-It is recommended that administrators identify the location that provides the least latency between users and the device before the install.
-For example deploying in a remote construction site where designers and construction engineers are actively accessing content is more efficient that deploying the Project Turbo in a data center in the same scenario.
+Turbo provides maximum performance benefit when deployed close to the users.
+We recommend that administrators identify the location that provides the least latency between users and the device before the install.
+For example, deploying in a remote construction site where designers and construction engineers are actively accessing content is more efficient that deploying the Turbo in a data center in the same scenario.

-Synchronizing folders to Project Turbo consumes bandwidth and disk space.
-In order to be efficient, It is recommended that IT administrators only sync select folders that are useful and the ones that will provide the most benefit when available at LAN speeds to users.
-For Example, Instead of synchronizing the entire /Shared or /Private Folders consider synchronizing selected sub-folders /Shared/Marketing and selected private folders of users in the remote location like /Private/ACME.
+Synchronizing folders to Turbo consumes bandwidth and disk space.
+In order to be efficient, we recommend that IT administrators only sync select folders that are useful and the ones that will provide the most benefit when available at LAN speeds to users.
+For Example, instead of synchronizing the entire /Shared or /Private folder tree, consider synchronizing selected sub-folders /Shared/Marketing and selected private folders of users in the remote location like /Private/ACME.

 9. Complete initial sync before rolling out to users

-Depending on the size of folders that are being synchronized this operation could take anywhere from a few mins to days.
-It is recommended that IT administrators wait for the first full sync to be successfully complete before rolling the device out to user groups.
-Onboarding users and having them connect to project Turbo when the initial sync is in progress can cause file conflicts and duplication.
+Since synchronization can take a few minutes to a few days, depending on the size of the folders being sync'd, it's recommended that IT administrators wait for the first full sync to be successfully complete before rolling the device out to user groups.
+On-boarding users and having them connect to Turbo when the initial sync is in progress can cause file conflicts and duplication.

 10. Limiting Groups added to the device

-For example, Consider 2 remote offices (NY and SFO) with Project Turbo
+For example, consider 2 remote offices (NY and SFO) with Turbo.

-It is recommended that the NY Project Turbo only syncs /Shared/Sales and adds users in the sales group while the SFO Project Turbo only syncs /Shared/Marketing and adds users in the marketing group
+Bets practices dictate that the NY Turbo only syncs /Shared/Sales and adds users in the sales group while the SFO Turbo only syncs /Shared/Marketing and adds users in the marketing group.

 12. Changing folder selection to be synced

-It is recommended that IT administrators schedule changes to the folders synced to the device during off peak hours to allow enough time for rescan sync to be completed
+IT administrators should schedule changes to the folders synced to the device during off peak hours to allow enough time for a re-scan sync to be completed.